oat-sa/taohub-articles/forge/Users Management Model/tao-roles-26.md

 ![](../resources/back_office_roles.png)

 -   **<EXTENSION> Manager** Every extension has by default its own manager that gives full access to this extension.
-This includes the meta-extension Tao.
+This includes the meta-extension TAO.